Do you have an agreed process for project prioritizing?

 Why are we doing projects?

-Answer: to reach your organization’s objectives, optimize the fulfillment of its mission.
+Answer: to reach your organization’s objectives, and optimize the fulfillment of its mission.
 To keep improving performance in your chosen role.
-The more clearly you can articulate mission, objectives, and long-term strategy, the better your chance of selecting projects that truly align with them.
+The more clearly you can articulate the mission, objectives, and long-term strategy, the better your chance of selecting projects that truly align with them.

 Does the project present a comparative advantage over other possible projects: an advantage now–a cost-benefit advantage?
 A confident answer to those questions can make or break a project.
 The 2017 PMI report said 37 percent of project failures are attributed to a lack of clearly defined objectives and discipline in implementing strategy.
 Since the objectives of a project must align with and advance the mission and long-term objectives of your organization, this failure rate goes back to alignment with your mission.
 Indeed, one threat to project prioritizing is over-political decision-making that leads, for example, to “fudging” the project goals to win acceptance of the project.